The global and independent platform for the SAP community.

 avatar

-Our experience in this goes back several years.
-Long before SAP announced a cloud-based blockchain platform as part of its SAP Leonardo portfolio in May 2017, Camelot teams had already begun to gain extensive experience using the technology, which they then merged with newly created tools into a framework.
+The Camelot Hypertrust Platform contains configurable IT solution modules that can be used to develop and evaluate specific blockchain applications, for example to optimize logistics processes.
+Our experience goes back several years.
+Long before SAP announced a cloud-based blockchain platform as part of its SAP Leonardo portfolio in May 2017, Camelot teams had already begun to gain extensive experience with the use of the technology, which they then combined with newly created tools in a framework.

-The platform is a central component of Digital Experience², Camelot's product and service portfolio for accelerated digital transformation of companies.
-The Hypertrust Platform also enables companies to realize very individual use cases.
+Customers benefit from this in particular.
+With the Camelot Hypertrust Platform, prototypes can be created in just a few weeks.
+The platform is a central component of Digital Experience², Camelot's product and service portfolio for accelerating the digital transformation of companies.
+The Hypertrust Platform also enables companies to realize completely individual use cases.

 Success factor for digital transformation with blockchain